Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 According to the testimony of Eusebius (historian of Christianity and the bishop of Caesarea Maritima at about 314 AD), there was an “extensive Jewish village” in the place.

-We know from ancient sources that En Gedi residents grew dates and Biblical persimmons (for more info, see the Biblical Persimmon section above).
+From ancient sources, we know that En Gedi residents grew dates and Biblical persimmons (for more info, see the Biblical Persimmon section above).
 They created a precious perfume from the Biblical persimmon tree, which was in great demand in the past.
 In addition, the agricultural terraces to the west are evidence of the residents’ agricultural occupation.

 The remains of the settlement, which were exposed, include streets, homes, and a synagogue.
-The houses near the synagogue may have been used by the people who served there.
+Those who served there may have used the houses near the synagogue.
 And maybe the houses were used as guest houses (the synagogue structure was fully exposed, and streets and houses were partially revealed).

 The synagogue was built at the beginning of the third century CE.
 The structure has a Trapeze shape.
 The northern wall, facing Jerusalem, had two openings.
 Its floor was made of white and black mosaic stones.
 The holy ark was a movable box.